Lee-Kwang-Min/namdong_ios/README.md

 ### What is this repository for? ###

-* Namsung and Dongyoungâ€™s groupware
+* Namsung and Dongyoung’s groupware

 ### How do I get set up? ###